pydata/xarray/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New functions/methods are listed in `api.rst`

 <sub>By default, the upstream dev CI is disabled on pull request and push events.
-You can override this behavior by adding a `[test-upstream]` tag in the body of the git commit or the commit’s title.</sub>
+You can override this behavior by adding a `[test-upstream]` tag in the git commit’s title.</sub>